salahadawi/lem-in/README.md

 I decided to attempt creating my own algorithm to solve this exercise.

 Moving the ants from a starting point to an ending point while following the necessary rules is easy.
-The challenge comes with making the ants work as a team, with some ants having to occasionally take less optimal paths to avoid blocking an other ants moves.
+The challenge comes with making the ants work as a team, with some ants having to occasionally take less optimal paths to avoid blocking other ants.

 ### Preprocessing
 First, each room in the graph is given a value.
 This value corresponds to how many moves it will take to reach the end room from that room.
+The end room always has a value of 0, rooms directly connected to it have a value of 1... and so on.

 ### Ant Movement
 Then, the ants will start moving.
 Each ant will check the available paths, do some calculations, and choose the move it thinks is best.